 Are you looking to backpack around the world?
 Buy a home in your favorite neighborhood?
 Have kids?
 Be your own boss?
 Retire early?

 It can be a lot to unpack, for both you and your partner.
-But if you’re in it for the long haul, your solo dreams will become shared dreams, so it’s important to get on the same page about how you’ll achieve them.
-Once you’ve got your goals out in the open, you can talk to your advisor about how to account for all of them in a financial plan, so you don’t have to sacrifice one for the other.
+When you’re in a committed relationship, though, your solo dreams are shared dreams, so it’s important to agree on how you’ll achieve them.
+Once your goals are out in the open, you can talk to a financial advisor about how to work them into a financial plan.

 Maybe your parents were open and honest about the family’s finances, or maybe they didn’t mention money at all.
-How you and your partner grew up talking about money (or not) has a huge impact on how you feel about it today.
+How you and your partner grew up talking (or not talking) about money has a huge impact on how you feel about it today.

-For instance, if you grew up with parents who bought you a piggy bank and encouraged you to save early on, then stashing money away may already be second nature.
+For instance, if your parents bought you a piggy bank and encouraged you to save early on, then stashing money away may already be second nature.
 But if you watched your parents struggle over bills without understanding why, then you may automatically associate money with stress.
-Whatever money habits your parents had, you may have adopted yourself — or driven you to do the opposite.
+You may have adopted your parents’ money habits — or decided to do the opposite.

 Think back to what money meant to you as kids.
 Talk about your parents’ attitudes, whether you grew up thinking money was a blessing or a burden, and how you handle the financial lessons you learned as a kid in adulthood.

-The goal of the question isn’t to judge you or your partner by a balance.
+The goal of the question isn’t judgment.
 But if debt comes as a surprise, it can take an emotional toll on a relationship.
-The good news is it doesn’t have to.
-Knowing how much you’re dealing with means you can come up with a plan to tackle it as a couple.
+Knowing how much you owe means you can come up with a plan to tackle it together.

-When you’re in a comfortable setting, ask your partner: How much debt do you have, and what kind is it?
+Ask your partner: How much debt do you have, and what kind is it?
 How are you paying it down?
-Does it stress you out, or does it feel manageable?
-Knowing the answers can help you figure out how to pay it down strategically while also making progress on your other financial goals.
+Does it worry you, or does it feel manageable?
+The answers can help you figure out how to pay it down strategically while also making progress on your other goals.

-For some people, spending $500 on shoes could be a reasonable amount to spend.
-For others, it might send them passing out in shock.
+For some people, $500 for shoes could be a reasonable amount to spend.
+For others, it's a massive indulgence.

 Choose a random item, whether it’s shoes, a car or a concert ticket.
 Ask your partner: What’s your limit?
 How much are you willing to pay for these types of things?
-What’s considered an appropriate amount to pay is personal, so don’t be surprised if you come up with very different answers.
+What’s considered appropriate is personal, so don’t be surprised if you come up with very different answers.

 You can do a similar exercise with salary.
 What do you consider making “good money”?
 How much would you personally need to make to feel comfortable and secure?
 The answers will reveal more than just numbers.
-They can help you understand where the other person is coming from when it comes to financial decisions and help you both align your values around money.
+They can help you understand how the other person makes financial decisions and help you align your values.

-These three numbers are some of the most impactful ones you’ll exchange (next to, of course, the digits you handed over the night you met).
-Your credit scores are an indicator to lenders of your ability to responsibly borrow money, and they'll have a big impact on your financial future.
+This number is hugely impactful.
+Your credit scores tell lenders whether you can responsibly borrow money, and they'll have a big impact on your future.
 For instance, if you’re planning on buying a home together — or even just renting a place — your credit health will matter.

-If a less-than-stellar credit score has you worried, it doesn’t have to be a deal breaker.
-Instead, use that as a starting point to figure out what behaviors and choices led to that number, and how you can start fixing them.
+If a not-great credit score has you worried, use it as a starting point to figure out what behaviors and choices led to that number, and how you can get to fixing them.